- Intake: 3

 Chemical Engineering at Queens’

-Queens' has a dynamic community of Chemical Engineers, with typically 16 undergraduates and a similar number of postgraduates.
+Queens' has a dynamic community of Chemical Engineers.
 Through regular social events we encourage communication across the year groups, so that new students can hear about options for their future years and exchange ideas.
 Applicants will be required to take a pre-interview written assessment.

 Chemical Engineering Fellows